cshweng/cathy/Cathy/試題 1/.ipynb_checkpoints/README-checkpoint.md

 6. ddddocr

 Brief Description:
-1. Run 題目一.py or 題目一.ipynb to crawler
+1. Run 試題1.py or 試題1.ipynb to crawler
 2. Result will save as "題目一crawler.csv"

 Note that ddddocr package can recognize most of the CAPTCHA image, but still have chance wrong recogniztion.
 Re-run the scripts may fix this problem.